tyjo/dystruct/README.md

 ### Plotting
 Dystruct provides a script (`supp/scripts/plot_Q.py`) to plot stacked bar plots while matching colors across runs.
 Documentation for plotting can be found under `supp/scripts/README.md`.

-### Local Optima
-Dystruct can sometimes to converge to a local optima.
-This often appears as ancient samples with the same culture appearing as two separate groups.
-In this case, it is recommended to re-run Dystruct when this occurs, and choose the run with the highest hold out conditional log likelihood (see [Model Choice](#model-choice)).

 ## References